risk-of-thunder/R2API/R2API.Skills/README.md

 Adds extra fields (can be accessed with extension methods) to SkillDef:
 * GetBonusStockMultiplier and SetBonusStockMultiplier (bonus stock multiplier for this skill)
+* GetCooldownRefreshSound and SetCooldownRefreshSound (custom cooldown refresh sound for this skill)

 ## Changelog

+### '1.0.4'
+* Add GetCooldownRefreshSound and SetCooldownRefreshSound to SkillDef

 ### '1.0.3'
 * Remake bonusStockMultiplier logic